Peer review is the best way for health and medical research charities to decide what research to fund

 Experts from around the world provide written comments on the research application.
 We generally require at least two written reviews.
 Smaller grants may not require this unless the charity deems it necessary to make an informed decision.

-Made up of independent experts, the committee meets on behalf of the charity to discuss each application and the written peer review comments.
-The research review committee makes independent and impartial funding recommendations to the charity.
+Made up of independent experts, the scientific advisory committee meets on behalf of the charity to discuss each application and the written peer review comments.
+This committee makes independent and impartial funding recommendations to the charity.

 For more information on the AMRC’s principles of peer review, follow this link.